offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | v4 | `{h}red 11` | `{h}red 11` |         21  |         7   |         0   |         14  |
 | v5 | `{h}red 11` | `{h}red 11` |         21  |         13  |         14  |         0   |

-Merging together balded v0 and balded v1 is done by iterating over the other leaf nodes and averaging the distances between that leaf node and the neighbouring leaf nodes (e.g. the merged distance to v2 is calculated as dist(v0,v2) + dist(v1,v2) / 2)...
+Merging together balded v0 and balded v1 is done by iterating over the other leaf nodes and averaging their balded distances (e.g. the merged distance to v2 is calculated as dist(v0,v2) + dist(v1,v2) / 2)...

 ```{dot}
 graph G {